isomerpages/moe-nanchiauhigh/pages/Sec1 Electronic Registration (For 2025 Intake).md

 <h1><strong>Section D: Purchase of Personal Learning Device</strong></h1>
 <p>In alignment with the vision of the MOE EdTech Masterplan 2030 “Technology-transformed
-learning, to prepare students for a technology-transformed world", our NCHS NDLP creates opportunities and curates experiences for all Sec 1 to 4 NCzens to develop their digital literacy competencies to create, curate and connect information in the digital networked environment.
+learning, to prepare students for a technology-transformed world", our NCHS National Digital Literacy Programme creates opportunities and curates experiences for all Sec 1 to 4 NCzens to develop their digital literacy competencies to create, curate and connect information in the digital networked environment.
 Regular engagement in these interactions will enable NCzens to develop an understanding of the social practices (tacit norms and skills) governing the Web and be equipped with the knowledge and skills to navigate and participate productively.</p>
 <p>This is enabled by the provision of a Personal Learning Device (PLD) for
 every student.
 The school has chosen iPad as the school prescribed PLD for our Secondary one student.</p>